TheArturthur/CoppermindScraper/Cosmere/Bilming.md

 \-Marasi Colms[1]

 In 343 [[Catacendre\|PC]] the city begins to be characterized by a regular pattern of modern buildings with calculated differences which are erected in the place of older, more individual ones.
 The overall effect is that of "mass-produced individuality."
 In fact, the new style taking over the city comes from a  movement on [[Taldain\|Taldain]] which has been brought to [[Scadrial\|Scadrial]] by Autonomy's influence.
 In her drive to impress Autonomy, [[Telsin\|Telsin]] plans on making the whole world like Bilming in this regard.
 The Bilming government advertises on billboards all over the city in a bid both to popularize the modernization of the city and to promote ill feelings toward Elendel.
 Bilmingers are characterized by their own distinct accent, and they also have a particular way of dressing.
+They are said to be brash, individualistic people.

 ## Politics
 >“*Lord mayor of Bilming was an important position—probably the most important one outside of Elendel.*”